 9. (GCSE Physics only) Be able to explain how a solenoid can be used to generate sound in loudspeakers and headphones

 Chapter P3.6 How do electric motors work?
-(HT only) (GCSE Combined Science Chapter P3.5)
+(HT only) (and GCSE Combined Science HT only Chapter P3.5)

 1. (HT only) Be able to describe the interaction forces between a magnet and a current-carrying conductor to including ideas about magnetic fields.